Aphrodite

 Training

-When researching this three-way mixed breed (and other similar breeds), we found a lot of information about a variety of training methods.
-Based on this information, we decided to develop a simple training program that focuses on just a few key points.
-Joel Salatin once said "We respect and honor the pigness of the pig and the chickenness of the chicken."
+When researching this three-way mixed breed (and similar breeds), I found much information about various training methods.
+Based on this information, I decided to develop a simple training program that focuses on just a few key points.
+Joel Salatin once said, "We respect and honor the pigness of the pig and the chickenness of the chicken."
 In this wisdom, we wanted these dogs to be able to exhibit their natural, instinctive behaviors to a very high degree.
-We wanted these dogs to do what they do naturally.
+I wanted these dogs to do what they do naturally.

-1) We taught the dogs that I/Rick is the alpha male of the pack.
+I taught the dogs that I am the pack’s alpha male.
 I did this by playing rough puppy games with them when they were pups.
-I got down at their level rolled them around, and always maintained the upper hand.
-When they needed discipline (e.g. biting me with their sharp little puppy teeth) I would push them down or sometimes give them a quick little tap, along with a stern voice command of "no" (or a low-toned grunt).
+I got down at their level, rolled them around, and always maintained the upper hand.
+When they needed discipline (e.g., biting me with their sharp little puppy teeth), I would push them down or sometimes give them a quick little tap, along with a stern voice command of "no" (or a low-toned grunt).

-2) We taught the dogs where their turf is.
+I taught the dogs where their turf is.
 Our property consists of 120 acres.
 Nearly every day, rain or shine, we go for a walk.
 As young pups, the walk was short -- just around the buildings.
-As the pups grew, our walk would expand, until we were walking the entire fence line perimeter (two miles).
-If the pups crossed a property boundary fence, I would cross the fence myself and would yell and flap my arms and clap and grunt at them (negative pressure), until they crossed back onto our property.
-When they were back on the correct side of the fence, then we would reward them by talking calmly and petting them (positive affirmation).
+As the pups grew, our walk would expand until we were walking the entire fence line perimeter (two miles).
+If the pups approached a boundary fence with plans to cross it, I would start applying negative pressure by warning them with a low-tone voice not to do it.
+If they didn’t respond to that, next, I would escalate the harshness in my voice.
+If they still ignored me, I would cross the fence myself and yell and flap my arms and clap and grunt at them (more negative pressure) until they crossed back onto our property.
+When they were back on the correct side of the fence, I would reward them by talking calmly and petting them (positive affirmation).
 They learn about turf quickly.
 As they grew older, if they would test the boundary, I would generally only need to grunt at them and say "no" to get them to come back.

-3) I taught the dogs who else is in the same pack and also reports to the same alpha (me).
+I taught the dogs who else is in the same pack and also reports to the same alpha (me).
 Again, they learn fast.
-They learn that the cat is OK because they see me holding and petting the cat.
-Same thing with the poultry, lambs, and goats.
+They realize that the cat is OK because they see me holding and petting the cat—the same thing with the poultry, lambs, and goats.
 I give the LGDs the message that the cat is with me, the chickens are with me, the turkeys are with me, etc. Whenever we introduce a new animal, we make sure the LGDs are safely in their paddock and can see me (alpha) being accepting of the new animal.
-This is the same approach for introducing new people to the LGDs.

-With these three training points, along with their instinct, the LGDs have everything they need to know to do their job -- protect anyone or anything that belongs to their pack, that is on their turf, from any perceived threat.
+With these three training points, along with their instinct, the LGDs have everything they need to know to do their job -- protect anyone or anything that belongs to their pack on their turf from any perceived threat.

 Zeus, our previous Saint Bernard farm dog (who passed in 2020), was a wonderful mentor for the LGDs.
 He taught them many lessons that only another dog can teach.
 Things like: when the tone of alpha's voice gets low, you better pay attention; don't get close to a moving automobile; don't get close to the honey bee hives; and it is OK to let the baby lambs crawl over you.
 Zeus weighed about 145 pounds, was larger than the LGDs, was much older, and was here before them.
 So, he was dominant over them.

-The only voice commands I work on with the LGDs are "come" and "no".
-Every time they come to me based on the command "come", I reward them -- no matter what kind of naughtiness they were in at the time.
-If they don't respond to "no", then I escalate the negative pressure.
-When they finally respond, I reward them -- again, no matter what kind of naughtiness they were into.
-Generally, they mind fairly well.
+The only voice commands I work on with the LGDs are "come" and “no." Every time they come to me based on the command “come," I reward them -- no matter what kind of mischief they might have been in.
+If they don't respond to “no," I escalate the negative pressure.
+When they finally respond, I reward them -- again, no matter what kind of mischief they were into.
+Generally, they mind reasonably well.
 However, I must remember how their instincts guide them.
 If they think they must protect me or the pack, there is no command I can give them to get them to stop their guarding behavior.
 They are free thinkers.

 For a short time, we also used "dangle sticks" as a training tool.
 Dangle sticks are an ancient dog training tool from Middle Eastern countries.
 It is used to slow a dog down a bit.
 It is a short stick (we used PVC pipe), about 18" long, attached to a chain and swivel.
 The chain is then attached to the dog collar.
 The chain can be lengthened or shortened to increase or decrease the effect.
 When the dog walks or trots, the stick just dangles with little effect.
 But when the dog runs, the stick bounces around against their front legs and causes discomfort.
 The result is slowing down the dog.
 When these LGDs were adolescents, they tested the rules -- as most adolescents do.
 When we would go on perimeter walks, and they saw a rabbit, they would chase it -- even if the rabbit went off our property.
 The dogs were so fast, we started losing control... until we used the dangle sticks.
 The dangle sticks, along with my negative pressure and positive affirmation, taught the dogs to chase the rabbits to the property border, but no further.
 After they learned that lesson, there was no need to use the dangle sticks any longer.